University of Michigan

 Faculty Associate, Stamps School of Art and Design

-Julie Ellison has immeasurable impact on higher education, particuarly on the cultural disciplines, such as the jumanities.
-And the expressive disciplines including diverse forms of visual and performing arts and design.
+Julie Ellison has immeasurable impact on higher education, particuarly on the cultural disciplines, such as the humanities and the expressive disciplines, including diverse forms of visual and performing arts and design.
 In 1999, Professor Ellison inspired college and university presidents and leaders in the White House to launch an organization called Imagining America: Artists and Scholars in Public Life (IA).
-The purpose of this 100 member consoroium, was to encourage creative, innovative experiments in creating collaborations the connect faculty and students in the arts and humanities with community partners in mutually designed projects that voth benefitted society and generated new knowledge in the disciplines of academic participants.
+The purpose of this hundred-member consoroium, was to encourage creative, innovative experiments in creating collaborations the connect faculty and students in the arts and humanities with community partners in mutually designed projects that both benefit society and generate new knowledge in the disciplines of academic participants.

 Julie Ellison has inspired a revolution that she and a growing number of colleagues have taken up out of their desire to connect the resources of their institutions with the needs and opportunities and non-academic experts who work beyond our campuses.